Kennedale Observer - Latest Newsletter

 10. Grand Prairie 0.6600000

 How to vote?
 The biggest one thing I would say is to select candidates that are NOT rubber-stampers.
-If something does not pass the smell test you need someone who is smart enough and has enough courage to ask more questions and possibly vote NO. Arlington's council is full of rubber-stampers.
-You go speak in opposition to yet more apartments to further overcrowd roadway infrastructure and you are totally ignored.
-Arlington has one of the two highest densities in the North Central Texas region, above both Dallas and Fort Worth.
-These rubber-stampers love apartments and developers.
-You need to look for council members that will listen to you, your neighbors, and the businesses and place a priority with you over developers' desires.
+If something does not pass the smell test you need someone who is smart enough and has enough courage to ask more questions and possibly vote NO. You need to look for council members who will listen to you, your neighbors, and the businesses and prioritize you, the citizen of Kennedale, over developers' desires.

 If you look on the city's website (bottom of this page: https://cityofkennedale.com/108/Elections-Elecciones,